 - Performance against KPIs and risk indicators

 The most important thing to remember when communicating with the board on cybersecurity is that they deal, for the most part, in numbers.
-Saying that a certain threat may be a problem is not going to grab their attention.
+Saying that a particular threat may be a problem is not going to grab their attention.
 Itemizing the potential cost of that threat and estimating a percentage chance that the threat will occur is more in line with what a board should expect from a CISO’s report.

 Regular, effective reporting from the CISO and communication between the board, CISO, and C-level management will lead to cybersecurity being elevated in importance throughout the organization in a top-down approach.
 As with anything, having a proper strategy and reporting mechanisms in place will automatically make cybersecurity more of a priority.